guylepage3/m3/DOCUMENTATION.md

 Import the `meta.scss` file directly into any project after your other UI framework imports and/or before your project's custom styling.
 (The following is an example of how to import via React.js).

-Most classname convention is dirived from the [Bootstrap](https://getbootstrap.com/) framework so you should feel right at home.
+Meta classname convention is derived from the [Bootstrap](https://getbootstrap.com/) framework so you should feel right at home.

 ## Theming